AdobeDocs/release-notes.en/template.md

 * Fix
 * Fix

-## [!DNL Campaign] {#ac}
+## Campaign {#ac}

-[!DNL Adobe Campaign] provides an intuitive, automated way to deliver one-to-one messages across online and offline marketing channels.
+Adobe Campaign provides an intuitive, automated way to deliver one-to-one messages across online and offline marketing channels.
 You can now anticipate what your clients want using experiences determined by their habits and preferences.

 | Feature    | Description  |
 | -----------| ---------- |